ArtifactDescription/HPC_Autotuner/collector/README.md

 The number of samples of lmp/vr/lv/lvi to be measured is set in the file exp_lv/num_smpl.txt .
 - lmp: each line includes (#process, PPN, #thread per process, #iterations per output) in the file exp_lv/smpl_lmp.csv.
 - vr: each line includes (#process, PPN, #thread per process) in the file exp_lv/smpl_vr.csv.
-- lv: each line includes (lmp--#process, lmp--PPN, lmp--#thread per process, lmp--#iterations per output, vr--#process, vr--PPN, vr--#thread per process) in the file exp_lv/smpl_lv.csv.
-- lvi: each line includes (#iterations in the phase from liquid to solid, #iterations in the solid phase, lmp--#process, lmp--PPN, lmp--#thread per process, lmp--#iterations per output, vr--#process, vr--PPN, vr--#thread per process) in the file lv/smpl_lvi.csv.
+- lv: each line includes (lmp--#process, lmp--PPN, lmp--#thread per process, vr--#process, vr--PPN, vr--#thread per process, lmp--#iterations per output, #iterations in the phase from liquid to solid, #iterations in the solid phase) in the file lv/smpl_lvi.csv.

 The number of samples of ht/sw/hs/hsi to be measured is set in the file exp_hs/num_smpl.txt .
 - ht: each line includes (#process in X, #process in Y, PPN, #outputs, buffer size) in the file hs/smpl_ht.csv.
 - sw: each line includes (#process, PPN) in the file hs/smpl_sw.csv.
-- hs: each line includes (ht--#process in X, ht--#process in Y, ht--PPN, ht--#outputs, ht--buffer size, sw--#process, sw--PPN) in the file hs/smpl_hs.csv.
+- hs: each line includes (ht--#process in X, ht--#process in Y, ht--PPN, ht--buffer size, sw--#process, sw--PPN, ht--#outputs, X dimension size, Y dimension size, #iterations) in the file hs/smpl_hsi.csv.
-- hsi: each line includes (X dimension size, Y dimension size, #iterations, ht--#process in X, ht--#process in Y, ht--PPN, ht--#outputs, ht--buffer size, sw--#process, sw--PPN) in the file hs/smpl_hsi.csv.

 The number of samples of gs/pdf/pplot/gplot to be measured is set in the file exp_bp4/num_smpl.txt .
-The number of samples of gp/gpv/gv/wf to be measured is set in the file exp_bp4/num_smpl.txt .
+The number of samples of gp/gpv/gv/gvpv to be measured is set in the file exp_bp4/num_smpl.txt .
-- gs: each line includes (edge length of a cube, #simulation steps, #process, PPN) in the file bp4/smpl_gs.csv.
+- gs: each line includes (#process, PPN, edge length of a cube, #simulation steps) in the file bp4/smpl_gs.csv.
-- pdf: each line includes (edge length of a cube, #simulation steps, #process, PPN) in the file bp4/smpl_pdf.csv.
+- pdf: each line includes (#process, PPN, edge length of a cube, #simulation steps) in the file bp4/smpl_pdf.csv.
 - pplot/gplot: each line includes (edge length of a cube, #simulation steps) in the file bp4/smpl_plot.csv.
-- gp/gpv/wf: each line includes (edge length of a cube, #simulation steps, gs--#process, gs--PPN, pdf--#process, pdf--PPN) in the file sst/smpl_gp.csv.
+- gp/gpv/gvpv: each line includes (gs--#process, gs--PPN, pdf--#process, pdf--PPN, edge length of a cube, #simulation steps) in the file sst/smpl_gp.csv.
-- gv: each line includes (edge length of a cube, #simulation steps, gs--#process, gs--PPN) in the file sst/smpl_gv.csv.
+- gv: each line includes (gs--#process, gs--PPN, edge length of a cube, #simulation steps) in the file sst/smpl_gv.csv.

 To run an analysis/visualization application separately, the data generated by the simulation is required to be placed in the directories exp_lv, exp_hs, exp_bp4 for LV, HS, and GP, respectively. the data generated by lmp, ht, gs, and pdf are the inputs of vr, sw, pdf/gplot, and pplot, respectively.
-- lmp-xxxx/dump.bp and lmp-bpxxxx/dump.bp.dir/dump.bp.[number] (xx is #iterations per output) are generated by LAMMPS.
+- lmp-xxxx-yyyyy-zzzzz/dump.bp and lmp-xxxx-yyyyy-zzzzz/dump.bp.dir/dump.bp.[number] (xxxx is #iterations per output; yyyyy is #iterations in the phase from liquid to solid; and zzzzz is #iterations in the solid phase) are generated by LAMMPS.
-- ht-xx/heat.bp (xx is #outputs) are generated by Heat-transfer.
+- ht-xx-yyyy-zzzz-aaaa/heat.bp (xx is #outputs; yyyy is X dimension size; zzzz is Y dimension size; aaaa is #iterations) are generated by Heat-transfer.
 - gs-xxxx-yyy/gs.bp/data.[number] (xxxx is edge length of a cube and yyy is #simulation steps) are generated by Gray-Scott.
 - pdf-xxxx-yyy/pdf.bp/data.[number] (xxxx is edge length of a cube and yyy is #simulation steps) are generated by PDF Calculator.